Joy Ride (2001 film): Development

+Joy Ride was produced by Abrams and Chris Moore, while Arnon Milchan, Patrick Markey, and Bridget Johnson served as executive producers.

+Filming

+The film was shot in Nevada, California, and Utah.

 Alternate footage

 On the DVD release, there is a 29-minute-long alternate ending, and four other shorter alternate endings.
 The main one featured Rusty Nail's shotgun suicide and numerous bodies are found by the police in his trailer.
 One featured Rusty Nail being arrested, another being beaten in a fight with both Thomas brothers, another in which he is blown up in his truck, and another saw Rusty Nail run over with his own truck.
 The ending featured in the actual theatrical cut of the film is the only ending in which Rusty Nail lives.
 There are also numerous deleted scenes.

 In the alternate ending where Rusty Nail's truck explodes, there is a water tower behind the truck as it burns.
 The original intention was to have the truck hit the water tower and have the water come down and put the flames out so that it would be believable if Rusty Nail survived.
 However, time constraints kept the scene from being filmed.
 The water tower cost over $100,000.

 Sobieski filmed two romantic interludes, one with Zahn and one with Walker during the shooting and re-shooting of the film.
 Both scenes ended up getting cut.
 This may explain why Venna appears to be romantically interested in both of them.